OfficeDev/Microsoft-Teams-Samples/samples/bot-batch-operations/csharp/README.md

 ![image](Images/MessageAllUsersInTeam.png)

 5. **Message A List of Channels**
-- **Result:** The bot will send a message to each corresponding channel from the list of channel IDs provided in the dialog (by default the current channel) abd return the operation ID.
+- **Result:** The bot will send a message to each channel from the list of channel IDs provided in the dialog (by default the current channel) and return the operation ID.
 - **Valid Scopes:** personal, group chat, team chat

 ![image](Images/MessageAListOfChannels.png)